 Tilden Park Steam Trains Holiday Outing

 Decorated with twinkling lights, tiny snowflakes, and Christmas ornaments on some of the evergreens along the route, the steam trains in Tilden Park are extra Christmasy in December.
-You can ride them in 2023 the two weekends before Christmas, December 16, 17, 23, and 24 from 11 am – 7 pm, weather permitting.
-Check their facebook page before heading up the hill to make sure the trains are running!
+You can ride them in 2024 the two weekends before Christmas, December 14, 15, 21, and 22 from 11 am – 7 pm, weather permitting.
+Check their Facebook page before heading up the hill to make sure the trains are running!

-Nightime is a different story.
+Nighttime is a different story.
 While the pretty lights and overall magic of the location are far more special when it gets dark, it’s also much colder and the line and wait time is far far longer.
-Julie arrived with her 3-year-old at around 5 pm on a Saturday and didn’t end up boarding the train until 6 pm.
-That’s a long wait in rather chilly temperatures for a five minute train ride (Emergency purse M&M’s helped with the wait).
+Julie arrived with her 3-year-old at around 5 pm on a Saturday and didn’t board the train until 6 pm.
+That’s a long wait in rather chilly temperatures for a five-minute train ride (Emergency purse M&M’s helped with the wait).

 Steam Trains Holiday Hours

-Weather permitting, the steam trains are open with holiday decor on Saturday and Sunday, December 16, 17, 23, and 24 from 11 am – 7 pm.
+Weather permitting, the steam trains are open with holiday decor during the two weekends before Christmas, December 14, 15, 21, and 22 from 11 am – 7 pm, weather permitting.
 The trains usually close at dusk so the night rides are especially thrilling with the Christmas lights on.
 The trains are closed on Christmas.

-Beginning on December 30, the train returns to regular wintertime hours and close at 5 pm or dusk (whichever comes first).
+Beginning on December 30, the train returns to regular wintertime hours and closes at 5 pm or dusk (whichever comes first).

 Holiday rates are the same and your punch card will still work